“Building Skills for Learning, Life, and Work”

 Character → Self-Management: resilience, focus, adapting, initiative, integrity

-How the Frameworks work Together
+How the Frameworks Link Together

 Together, the two frameworks reinforce one another:

-Create → Creativity and Innovation inspire learners to generate ideas, experiment, and find new solutions.
+Create → Creativity and Innovation inspire learners to generate ideas, experiment and find new solutions.

-Connect → Collaboration, Communication, and Social Intelligence enable learners to work effectively with others, share ideas, and build empathy.
+Connect → Collaboration, Communication, and Social Intelligence enable learners to work effectively with others, share ideas and build empathy.

-Adapt → Character, Citizenship, and Self-Management support resilience, initiative, integrity, and the ability to thrive in a changing world.
+Adapt → Character, Citizenship, and Self-Management support resilience, initiative, integrity and the ability to thrive in a changing world.

 These skills grow stronger the more they are used.
 By practicing both the 6 C’s and Meta-skills in the classroom and beyond, learners develop the confidence and capability they need to navigate challenges, embrace opportunities and contribute positively to their communities and future workplaces.